 To confirm the Plan, the Court must find that all creditors and equity interest holders who do not accept the Plan will receive at least as much under the Plan as such claim and equity interest holders would receive in a chapter 7 liquidation.
-A liquidation analysis is attached to this Disclosure Statement as Exhibit E.
+A liquidation analysis is attached to this Disclosure Statement in the Appendix.